h33p/UNet-Controller/README.md

 ###### Current issues
 - Quite big GC allocations happen on RPCs internaly (up to 500 bytes).
 That might be because Unity needs to parse custom classes.
 A byte serializer will be written to combat this and optimize bandwidth.
+- Update Once and Lerp mode does not work well with the update rates over 50hz.
+Use lower send rate or a higher one with Update Once mode.

 ##### TODO
 - Implement physics and other APIs with lag compensation (currently work in progress).